edsu/diary/README.md

 ---

+## 2/15/2023

+.

+The day began with a *modernly* *sententious* thought - 'What is the end-game of this *halberstadt* *stagnation*?'
+It was a pertinent question as I struggled to *canal* my ever turbulent *blinkety* thoughts as they interfered with my ability to *amass* rational solutions. *ohel* toil did not bring its usual *emolument* and it seemed that an *avant*-garde approach was necessary to escape the explosions of doubt that were enveloping me. *brookley* in the *muddlepud* moments of my day, my *greed* overcame my empathy for my *neighbours* and a fresh start was as far away as *baloo* was in that moment.

 ## 2/14/2023

 Today was yet another stressful one, but I found solace in the kindness of my friend *michel*, who was visiting from *stratford*.
 He always manages to sympathize with my busy, hectic life and offer sound advice on how to cope and make things at least a bit more bearable.
 His *benevolence* and *honneur* is something that I admire and need in my life.
 We talked about how Rabbit and *plympton* had decentred the structure of our town, and how it had so drastically hardened and evaporated people's sense of life.
 We jested *mischievously* about how *köthen*'s efforts to exhume a sense of community and justice had been so futile, and that life just seemed to *tempteth* away any good luck and fortune that may may come our way.
 I am so grateful to have such a good friend like *michel*.